-I personally struggled for years before I was able to complete a story, and for much of that time, I wasn’t writing anything at all.
+Personally, I struggled for years before I was able to complete a story, and for much of that time, I wasn’t writing anything at all.
 And — being the INFJ that I am — I’ve always been intensely interested in the reasons behind my writing roadblocks.
 Ironically, I still struggle to write, even though it’s the one thing in the whole world that I’m most passionate about.
-But after reading a huge amount of information on introverts and INFJs, I’ve identified three obstacles in my path.
-And even if you’re not an INFJ, you might find yourself stopped cold in your creativity by some of these things as well:

 Extroverts jump into new situations to get hands-on experience.
-In contrast, when introverts need to learn something new, they prefer to sit on the sidelines and watch others until their brains have analyzed the situation and gotten a handle on it.
-With the quiet intensity of a crouching panther, INFJs can take this watch-and-wait attitude to a whole new ridiculous level before they actually spring.
+In contrast, when introverts need to learn something new, they prefer to step back and watch others until they’ve analyzed the situation and gotten a handle on it.
+With the quiet intensity of a crouching panther, INFJs can take this watch-and-wait attitude to a whole new level before they actually spring.

 3. INFJs want to go deep or go home.

-If you don’t know what personality type you are, but you’re interested to find out, you can take an online test here.
-For those who are INFJ or INFP, you can read about why INFJs and INFPs have such hard time with criticism of their writing here.
+If you don’t know what personality type you are but you’re interested in finding out, you can take a free online assessment here.
+For those who are INFJ or INFP writers, you can read about why INFJs and INFPs have such hard time with criticism of their writing here.

 And to do that, you have to write.

-This article was originally published on LaurenSapala.com.
-It is republished here with permission.
+A version of this article was originally published on LaurenSapala.com.